hm461/uq4covid.github.io/vignettes/BinomialCalibration.md

 new_X <- attr(gibbs_samp, "mat")[, thin]
 ```

-which is painfully slow.
-(Ensuring points are in NROY space is the bottleneck.)
+which is painfully slow (about 20 minutes, ensuring points are in NROY space
+is the bottleneck.)

 Finally, let's take a look at the sampled inputs, with histograms on the diagonal, two-dimensional kernel density estimates on the lower triangle, and the raw inputs on the upper diagonal.